 Astra is a simple razor that you can depend on.
 They don’t do a lot of marketing on the boxes and their product is very simple and straight forward.
 This is the razor your father’s father used and likely the blade that your children will use.

 Like most other quality brands they are platinum coated to add durability to the cutting edge.
 I haven’t used Astra blades in some time, but from what I remember the quality is good for the price and you’re not likely to find anything with this level of reputation for a cheaper price.

 I think the factory is in Russia so I assume the steel is probably Russian as well.

 Vikings Blade Safety Razors

 Viking razors have been a brand that has thoroughly impressed a lot of the shaving world.
 They came onto the scene in the ’80s and this American company has managed to penetrate a market of men’s shaving that has existing since before America was… well… America.

 These blades are made from Swedish steel and coated with platinum for durability.
-They offer two varieties, a milder and a “less aggressive” blade for people that are new to safety razor shaving.
-I’d recommend that most people start there, but if you’re an experienced safety razor blade user, then the more aggressive option is definitely a great option.
+They offer two varieties, a milder and a “less aggressive” blade for people that are new to razor shaving.
+I’d recommend that most people start there, but if you’re an experienced blade user, then the more aggressive option is definitely a great option.